 Our guide to Mardi Gras, the authentic Louisiana experience, will help you find the best there is to celebrate this special time of year.
 It’s more than just a party!

-Before visiting this area, we were under the misconception that Mardi Gras was simply a huge wild party involving a parade, food and lots to drink over a few days in New Orleans, mainly in the French Quarter.
-And, while there’s certainly nothing wrong with a huge party, parades and drinks, we had no idea there’s so much more to it — and it can be very family-friendly.
+Before visiting this area, we were under the misconception that Mardi Gras was simply a huge wild party involving a parade, food, and lots of drink over a few days in New Orleans, mainly in the French Quarter.
+And while there’s certainly nothing wrong with a huge party, parades, and drinks, we had no idea there’s so much more to it—and it can be very family-friendly.

 It’s a time celebrated across the state, seeped in culture and time-honored traditions observed for centuries.
 Mardi Gras in Louisiana is a one-of-a-kind celebration.